 Safe to speak

 Long term open ended therapy for young people ages 12-19 who are self harming.
-Young people need to be attending a Harrow school or be able to come to one of our wïsh centre Harrow Hubs for sessions.
+Young people need to be attending a Harrow school or be able to come to the wïsh centre Harrow for sessions.

 We can also offer 1:1 support for young people who self harm ages 19-25.

 Early intervention and prevention of self harm and child sexual exploitation for children ages 8-12 years.
 Arts based and talking therapies.
 Children will be seen weekly at their Harrow School.

 Up to 4 sessions with our Youth Support & Participation Worker to explore the best options for you or for the young person and help them engage with the wïsh centre or other services.
-Young people can be seen in school or at the centre in Wealdstone.
+Young people can be seen in school or at the wïsh centre.

 We will not accept a referral if: